Our Expert says

 Licensed Moneylenders

-As of April 2026, licensed moneylenders regulated by the Registry of Moneylenders under Singapore’s Ministry of Law continue to be the main option for borrowers with weaker or limited credit histories.
-Average monthly interest rates remain around 3.8%, staying just below the regulatory cap of 4% per month.
-These rates are applied within a structured framework, even for borrowers with higher perceived risk.
+As of June 2026, licensed moneylenders regulated by Singapore’s Registry of Moneylenders continue to remain one of the main borrowing options for individuals with weaker or limited credit histories.
+Average monthly interest rates continue to stay around 3.8%, remaining slightly below the legal cap of 4% per month.
+These rates continue to apply within Singapore’s regulated lending structure, including for borrowers who may present a higher level of credit risk.

-While borrowers may be eligible to apply for up to six times their monthly income, approval decisions continue to focus on current income stability and overall affordability rather than past credit performance alone.
-Administrative fees remain capped at 10% of the principal and late payment charges generally do not exceed S$60 per month.
+Although borrowers may still qualify for loan amounts of up to six times their monthly income, lenders continue to place strong focus on verified income, employment consistency, MLCB records and repayment capacity rather than relying only on past credit performance.
+Administrative fees remain capped at 10% of the principal amount while late payment charges generally continue to stay within the S$60 monthly regulatory limit.

-While borrowers may be eligible to apply for up to six times their monthly income, approval decisions continue to focus on current income stability and overall affordability rather than past credit performance alone.
-Administrative fees remain capped at 10% of the principal and late payment charges generally do not exceed S$60 per month.
+Although borrowers may still qualify for loan amounts of up to six times their monthly income, lenders continue to place strong focus on verified income, employment consistency, MLCB records and repayment capacity rather than relying only on past credit performance.
+Administrative fees remain capped at 10% of the principal amount while late payment charges generally continue to stay within the S$60 monthly regulatory limit.

 Banks